 Monitoring the concentration of SARS-CoV-2 in wastewater can be an important tool for tracking COVID-19 outbreaks within a community.
-People with an active infection (symptomatic or asymptomatic) can excrete the virus in their stool, which is conveyed to a wastewater treatment plant where it is mixed—and during primary treatment—concentrated into primary sludge.
-In the New Haven, CT metropolitan area, the SARS-CoV-2 content in one daily primary sludge sample represents a population of 200,000 people.
-Throughout the U.S., approximately 275 million Americans are served by a wastewater treatment facility.
+People with an active infection (symptomatic or asymptomatic) can excrete the virus in their stool, which is conveyed to a wastewater treatment plant where it is mixed—and during the first phase of treatment—concentrated in primary sludge.
+A wastewater sample can be used to estimate the COVID-19 status of a community served by the treatment plant.
+For example, one daily primary sludge sample from the New Haven, CT Water Pollution Control Facility represents a population of 200,000 people.
+Throughout the U.S., approximately 275 million Americans are served by 16,000 wastewater treatment facility.

-Our team has demonstrated that we can track a COVID-19 outbreak in a community by measuring the concentration of SARS-CoV-2 RNA in primary sewage sludge.
-Because a person sheds virus in their stool before symptoms occur, and generally people only get a test for the virus after symptoms occur, changes in the SARS-CoV-2 concentrations in primary sludge may appear ahead of other measures used to track outbreaks, including testing data.
-As a leading indicator, information on the amount of viral genomes in wastewater can be utilized by local and state officials to implement public health measures.
+Our team has previously demonstrated that we can track a COVID-19 outbreak in a community by measuring the concentration of SARS-CoV-2 RNA in primary sewage sludge.
+We’ve observed that the SARS-CoV-2 concentrations in primary sludge can be a leading indicator of an outbreak, ahead of other measures, including COVID-19 testing and hospital admissions.
+As a leading indicator, information on the amount of SARS-CoV-2 in wastewater can be utilized by local and state officials to implement public health measures.

-Please refer to the Yale Wastewater Surveillance Initiative’s preprint or protocols page for more in-depth information on our approach.
+Please refer to the Connecticut COVID-19 Wastewater Surveillance Initiative’s protocols page for more in-depth information on our approach.
 Contact Jordan Peccia, Professor of Environmental Engineering at Yale University, with comments or questions: Jordan.Peccia@yale.edu